 Modify the SimpleShader to Support the Color Parameter

-The SimpleShader object can now be modified to gain access to the new uPixelColor variable.
+The SimpleShader class can now be modified to gain access to the new uPixelColor variable.

 Edit simple_shader.js and add a new instance variable for referencing the uPixelColor in the constructor.

 this.mPixelColorRef = null; // reference to the pixelColor uniform in the fragment shader